Click here for Childline

 The Pinvin Federation of Schools is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as "Designated Safeguarding Officers" in school.

-The Head of School is the Designated Safeguarding Lead.
-She is supported by two deputy Designated Safeguarding leads, Rachel Dawson (Deputy Head Teacher) and Rebecca Suckling (Inclusion Team).
+The Federation Headteacher is the Designated Safeguarding Lead.
+She is supported by three deputy Designated Safeguarding leads, Rachel Dawson (Deputy Head Teacher), Charlotte McSwiney (Inclusion Team) and Rebecca Suckling (Inclusion Team).

 Our safeguarding governor is Lucy Thornton, who works closely with the Federation Safeguarding Team to ensure that safeguarding is effective, specifically around strategic issues.
 Lucy Thornton meets the team every half term to audit, review and support our policies, processes, and procedures.

-If you have any serious concerns about your child, any other pupil or an adult at The Pinvin Federation please do not hesitate to contact the Designated Safeguarding Leads (Heads of School) who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.
+If you have any serious concerns about your child, any other pupil or an adult at The Pinvin Federation please do not hesitate to contact the Designated Safeguarding Lead (Federation Headteacher) who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 All staff across the Federation receive an annual Safeguarding Training and regular updates in staff meetings resulting from current advice and guidance from The Worcester Safeguarding Children’s Board.
 All new staff have current safeguarding training and New Staff Safeguarding Training as part of their induction to the Federation.